JacobGoldenArt/worker-vllm/README.md

 System dempendency installation, model caching, and other shell tasks should be added to the `builder/setup.sh` this will allow you to easily setup your Dockerfile as well as run CI/CD tasks.

 Models should be part of your docker image, this can be accomplished by either copying them into the image or downloading them during the build process.

-If using the input validation utility from the runpod python package, create a `schemas` python file where you can define the schemas, then import that file into your `handler.py` file.